homothetyhk/RandomizerMod/articles/logic_variable_ref.md

   - Optional Parameters: none
   - These LogicInts return the number of notches needed to equip the corresponding combination of charms, minus 1. $NotchCost gives the number allowing for overcharming, while SafeNotchCost gives the number without overcharming.
 Obsoleted by EquipCharmVariable ($EQUIPCHARM), which has better interoperability.

-## StateVariables

-- RequireFlowerVariable
-  - Prefix: `$FLOWER`
-  - Required Parameters: none
-  - Optional Parameters: none
-  - Returns true if the input state union contains a state with `NOFLOWER` set to false; in other words, a state with access to the delicate flower.

 ## StateProviders

 - StartLocationDelta